-Episode 83: Racism & sexism in coaching, the NFL & domestic violence, and an interview w/ Gloria Nevarez
+Episode 83: Racism and sexism in coaching, the NFL and domestic violence, plus an interview w/ Gloria Nevarez

 On this week’s show, the whole crew is together again!
 After wrapping up the Women’s World Cup U17, [8:03] Brenda, Amira, Lindsay, Jessica, and Shireen talk about racism and sexism in coaching.
 [21:52] Then Jessica interviews Gloria Nevarez, the commissioner of the DI West Coast Conference.
 [33:08] And, once again, the gang talks about the intersection of domestic violence and the NFL.
 [49:11]

 Of course, you’ll hear the Burn Pile, [1:02:32] our Bad Ass Woman of the Week, starring Dawn Staley, [1:04:47] and what is good in our worlds.
 [1:14:20]

 “‘I did it for every single girl’: the first Afghan woman to scale Mount Noshaq” https://www.theguardian.com/global-development/2018/nov/09/for-every-single-girl-first-afghan-woman-to-scale-mount-noshaq-hanifa-yousoufi

 “A 9-year-old who couldn’t find Curry 5s for girls wrote Steph Curry.
 His response is priceless” https://www.mercurynews.com/2018/11/29/a-9-year-old-who-couldnt-find-curry-5s-for-girls-wrote-steph-curry-his-response-is-priceless/

 “Heidi Johansen bliver den første kvindelige træner i professionel herrefodbold” https://www.dr.dk/sporten/fodbold/heidi-johansen-bliver-den-foerste-kvindelige-traener-i-professionel-herrefodbold